 Autogas – LP Gas used as a transport fuel – is by far the most widely used and accepted alternative automotive fuel in use in the world today.
 Global consumption of Autogas has been rising rapidly in recent years, exceeding 23 million tonnes in 2011 – nearly 10mMT, or 60%, up on 2000 levels.
-There are now more than 21 m Autogas vehicles in use around the world.
 Yet the use of Autogas is still concentrated in a small number of countries: five countries – Korea, Turkey, Russia, Poland and Italy – together account for more than half of global Autogas consumption today.

 The share of Autogas in total automotive-fuel consumption varies widely among countries, ranging from a mere 0.1% in the United States to 18% in Turkey.
 The only countries other than Turkey where Autogas makes up more than 10% of the automotive-fuel market are Australia, South Korea and Poland.
 The enormous disparity in the success of Autogas in competing against the conventional automotive fuels, gasoline and diesel, is explained mainly by differences in government incentive policies.